Spratham72/Download-API/README.md

 ```bash
 npm start
 ```
-To Login in app hit http://localhost:3000/google/auth; Make sure to add gmail in test users in your console To download the video hit http://localhost:3000/google/download?url=<replacewithvideosharingurl>
+- To Login in app hit http://localhost:3000/google/auth; Make sure to add gmail in test users in your console
+- To download the video hit http://localhost:3000/google/download?url=<replacewithvideosharingurl>
+- To know the status of download and upload hit http://localhost:3000/google/status

 The application will download the video from Google Drive and upload it to Google Drive.